Skip to main content

 Today, Young & Associates boasts a dedicated team of nearly 50 highly skilled consultants.
 These experts offer a wide range of services, including regulatory compliance, risk management, strategic planning, mergers and acquisitions, branching and expansion, lending, loan review, information technology, quality control, appraisal reviews, human resources, and internal audit.
 With consultants located across the nation, Young & Associates is renowned for delivering top-notch services.

 Despite its impressive growth, Young & Associates maintains its commitment to its clients, partners, and associates.
-The company still holds consulting relationships with some of its original clients from 1978, embodying a people-centric approach and a familial culture.
+Y&A still holds consulting relationships with some original clients from 1978, embodying a people-centric approach and a familial culture.
 The dedication to its staff, many of whom have over 30 years of service, remains a cornerstone of its success.

 Sutherin explains, “A major factor in the decision to purchase Young & Associates was the depth of knowledge and experience of its employee base within each functional discipline.
 This has enabled us not only to maintain long-standing relationships with legacy clients but also to forge new client relationships throughout the United States.”

 Young & Associates has come a long way since our inception in 1978.
 With a rich history of serving community financial institutions, we remain dedicated to simplifying the management of banks and credit unions, reducing regulatory burdens, improving financial performance, and increasing shareholder value.
-As we celebrate our 45th anniversary, we look forward to the journey ahead, knowing that our commitment to our clients will continue to drive us towards greater success.
+As we celebrate our 45th anniversary, we look forward to the journey ahead.
+We know that our commitment to our clients will continue to drive us towards greater success.
 Thank you for being a part of our journey.

 In an era dominated by technology, the financial sector faces a growing menace in the form of cyberattacks.
 Credit unions, along with their members’ sensitive data, have become prime targets for cybercriminals.
 To safeguard against these evolving threats, credit unions must proactively fortify their cybersecurity defenses.